lilmatthew2828/Tweetables/Tweetables/INSTALLATION.md

 ### 5. Running the App Again Later On
 To run Tweetables agin:

-1. Give permission once (if needed):
+1. Give permission once (if needed) in Terminal:

 ```bash
 chmod +x run_app.command